 - Slip-and-fall accidents

-These are just a few examples, but any type of injury may be eligible if it happened at work (or, in many situations, while performing work duties somewhere else).
+These are just a few examples, but any type of injury may be eligible if it happened at work or, in many situations, while performing work duties elsewhere.

-How to Know if Your Company in Smyrna Has Workers’ Compensation
+How to Know if Your Company has Workers’ Compensation

 There are a few exceptions to who must carry this coverage.
 Those include government agencies, railroad carriers, domestic servants, and farm laborers.
 Most injured workers are covered.

-To check for sure if your employer has workers’ compensation insurance, you can use the Georgia State Board of Workers Compensation (SBWC) online employer’s workers’ compensation coverage verification.
+To check if your employer has workers’ compensation insurance, you can use the Georgia State Board of Workers Compensation (SBWC) online employer’s workers’ compensation coverage verification.

-What to Do After an Injury at Work
+What to Do After an Injury at Your Job

 If you become injured at work, there are several things you should do to protect your rights to workers’ compensation benefits and begin working on your claim.